(Disclosure: Some of the links below may be affiliate links)

 User Reviews – Wise vs Revolut

-Finally, we can also take a look at actual user reviews for both companies.
-For this, I am going to use Trustpilot as a reference (in January 2020).
+Finally, we can also look at actual user reviews for both companies.
+I use Trustpilot as a reference (in January 2020).
 Trustpilot is generally the place that has the most high-quality reviews for such services.

 Wise gets a score of 4.6 out of 5 on Trustpilot.
 It is an excellent score!
 86% of people are reviewing Wise as Excellent and 8% as Great.
 On the other hand, 2% think it is average, 1% think it is poor, and 3% think it is bad!